gaurav-byagathvalli/Optimize.Bio/README.md

 All other references to websites, packages, modules, etc. are not endorsements and are owned by their respective developers.

 # License = MIT
 Optimize.Bio is an open-source software developed by me (Gaurav Byagathvalli) and released on GitHub under the MIT license.
 Feel free to contribute or suggest improvements!
+Usage of this software also eliminates the creator from any liability or issues that arise through use of Optimize.Bio.

 # References
 1) Edgar R. C. (2004).
 MUSCLE: multiple sequence alignment with high accuracy and high throughput.
 Nucleic acids research, 32(5), 1792–1797. https://doi.org/10.1093/nar/gkh340